dsolesvik/library/docs/foundations/controller software/vatis.md

   - **/D** = Departure ATIS.
   - **/A** = Arrival ATIS.
   - **ICAO code only** = Combined ATIS.

+!!! warning
+    When running dual ATIS connections (i.e. separate departures and arrivals ATISes), ensure that the two ATIS letters are different and not the same!
+E.g. departing ATIS could be D, arriving ATIS could be P. This is to verify the pilot receives the correct ATIS letter.

 <figure markdown>
 ![vATIS: Available Aerdromes](img/vatis_aerodromes.png)